discordsuperutils/discord-super-utils/README.md

 - Modern Template Manager.
 - Modern CogManager that supports usage of managers in discord cogs.
 - Modern MessageFilter and AntiSpam.
+- Customizable ModMail Manager
-- Modern youtube client that is optimized for player fetching.
+- Modern Youtube client that is optimized for player fetching.
 - And many more!
 (MORE COMING SOON!)